 to other users.

-Note If you set this parameter to Private, other members in the workspace cannot view the API in the API list.
+Note If you set the Visible Range parameter to Private, the API is visible only to you in the API list.
+Other members in the workspace cannot view the API in the API list.

 - Click OK.